victornnamdii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions gives subdirectories only permissions only to everybody 12-directory_permissions creates a my_dir with 751 permission 13-change_group changes the group owners of hello to school
+11-directories_permissions gives subdirectories only permissions only to everybody 12-directory_permissions creates a my_dir with 751 permission 13-change_group changes the group owners of hello to school 100-change_owner_and_group changes owner to vincent and group owner to staff for all in dir